folkertvanheusden/MyIP/README.md

 required
 --------
 * C++ compiler
-* A posix system that has support for 'tap' virtual network devices (e.g. Linux and BSD, see https://en.wikipedia.org/wiki/TUN/TAP ).
+* A posix system that has support for 'tap' virtual network devices (e.g. Linux and BSD, see https://en.wikipedia.org/wiki/TUN/TAP ) or "promiscuous mode".

 how to build
 ------------